 RACK vs. NLR

-RACK (VanEck Data Center Supply Chain ETF) and NLR (VanEck Uranium and Nuclear ETF) are both exchange-traded funds - RACK is a Technology Equities fund tracking the MarketVector Data Center Supply Chain Index, while NLR is a Alternative Energy Equities fund tracking the MVIS Global Uranium & Nuclear Energy Index.
+RACK (VanEck Data Center Supply Chain ETF) and NLR (VanEck Uranium and Nuclear ETF) are both exchange-traded funds - RACK is a Technology Equities fund tracking the MarketVector Data Center Supply Chain Index, while NLR is a Uranium fund tracking the MVIS Global Uranium & Nuclear Energy Index.
 Both are passively managed.
-At a correlation of -1.00, they often move in opposite directions.
+A 0.75 correlation means they provide meaningful diversification when combined.
 RACK charges 0.50%/yr vs 0.56%/yr for NLR.

 Performance